Dark Matter and Dark Energy: Acknowledgements

 \section{Acknowledgements}

 I thank E. Papantonopoulos and the other organisers of this school for their hospitality, and for organising such a friendly school in such a beautiful environment.
-I also thank Yuri Shtanov and Alexei Starobinsky for their helpful comments on the first draft of this paper.
+I also thank Yuri Shtanov and Alexei Starobinsky for their helpful comments on the first draft of this paper, and Douglas Scott for his careful reading of the manuscript.